Dale Emery

-Dale Emery (d.
-March 2018), nicknamed "The Snail" (sometimes "Schnoz"), was an American drag racer.
+Derrill Dale Emery (March 4, 1939 – March 16, 2018), nicknamed "The Snail" (sometimes "Schnoz"), was an American drag racer.
 Emery raced Fuel Altereds and Funny Cars, and briefly in wheelstanders, as well as serving as crew chief for several top teams.

 Personal life

-Emery was born in Stillwater, Oklahoma and was raised in Northern California.
+A native of Stillwater, Oklahoma, raised in Northern California, Emery was friendly with Willie Borsch, Dale Funk, Rich Guasco, and John "Tarzan" Austin, and long-time friends with Pat Galvin.

-Emery was easy-going and fun-loving, friendly with Willie Borsch, Dale Funk, Rich Guasco, and John "Tarzan" Austin, and long-time friends with Pat Galvin.
-While generous with tools and equipment, even to competitors, he was also extremely hard-working and focused in dealing with his racing.
+From 1958 until their 1970 divorce, Emery was married to fellow San Pablo School alumnus Carla Marie Greeson, with whom he had at least one child, a son.

-He was married to Brenda, and lived near Dallas, Texas.
+Emery was married to Brenda, and lived near Dallas, Texas.

 Emery died after a prolonged illness.

 Career

 In 1955, he began racing, starting with a C/G ‘41 Chevrolet coupé gassers.
 He moved up to fuel cars in 1959, running a rear-engined coupé.
 He returned to the gas classes in 1960, at the wheel of a dragster, before taking the wheel of car owner Woody Parker's Top Fuel dragster (TF/D) in 1962.
 That car was built by Pete Ogden, who also built the Pure Hell Fuel Altered (AA/FA) for Rich Guasco.

 When Don Petrich quit the Pure Hell team in 1965, Emery replaced him, and stayed five seasons; he frequently match raced his friend "Wild Willie" Borsch.
 It was while driving Pure Hell he met D. Gannt, who was a crewman for Borsch, during that time.

 Pure Hell was entered in a 1968 showdown event between Funny Cars and Altereds at OCIR; Emery won the event.
 A week later, he recorded a 207.36 mph pass, on his way to winning the Hot Rod Magazine Championships at Riverside Raceway (and bettering Borsch's 200.44 mph pass of the year before), a speed no Altered would surpass that season.

 After Pure Hell was wrecked, Guasco fielded a Pure Hell Funny Car; Emery denies ever driving the car, though some sources say he did.

 Of his time with Guasco's team, Emery said, “Driving the Pure Hell was the most fun of anything I ever did.
 There was no money to be made doing it, but we did it because we liked racing.”

-From Guasco's AA/FA team, Emery went to the fuel slingshot of the Rousin-O’Hare team in 1970, where he spent six months and won TF/D at DIMS.
+From Guasco's AA/FA team, Emery went to the fuel slingshot of the Rousin-O’Hare team in 1970, where he spent six months and won TF/D at Dallas International Motor Speedway.